Goat Breeding 101: Everything you need to know to get started.

 - Nubians (sometimes)

 This does not mean, however, that if you do have a goat that is a seasonal breeder then you are safe to house bucks and does together on the offseason.
 Absolutely and positively not.
 I have learned this lesson the hard way.

 If you have a doe and a buck together anytime throughout the year then you better be prepared for a surprise breeding.
 I have found the best way to be in control of when your goats have their kids is to keep bucks and does separate until you plant to breed them.

 SLCG PRO TIP: If you must house bucks and does together you may want to invest in a buck apron.
 I have not used these aprons myself but I have heard good things about them.
 A buck apron is basically a heavy-duty apron that is made out of suede or leather.
 Similar to a welding waist apron.
 It is tied at the front underbelly of the buck and acts as a “shield” of sorts preventing penetration between the buck and doe.
 This is not foolproof, however, because as I said before nothing really is, but it is a nice safety precaution to have set into place on your hobby farm.

 Bottom Line: If you do not want a surprise breeding then keep your bucks and does separately housed at all times.
 This, in my opinion, is the best way to keep surprise breedings from happening.

-You can easily set up a kid pen with your herd by sectioning off a smaller section of the barn using pig steel panels or wooden pallets.
+You can easily set up a kid pen with your herd by sectioning off a smaller section of the barn using pig steel panels or steel wire goat fencing.